g6ai/dotfiles/README.md

 * `.tmux.conf` sources [tmuxline.vim](https://github.com/edkolev/tmuxline.vim) configuration if exists.

 ## Deploy on Windows
-To run Dotbot on Windows, open a git bash shell with admin privilege.
+* To run Dotbot on Windows, open a git bash shell with admin privilege.
 See [Fix links not successfully setup in Git Bash with Git for Windows](https://github.com/anishathalye/dotbot/wiki/Troubleshooting#fix-links-not-successfully-setup-in-git-bash-with-git-for-windows) for more steps.
+* gVim runs okay on Windows.
+For command line vim, use cmd or powershell; git bash does not work, as it does not support `has()`.